zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/oci-apm-react-helidon-atp/introduction/introduction.md

 *	Enable APM Tracer configurations and rebuild the application
 *	Use APM Trace Explorer to view traces, spans, and span dimensions

 ### Prerequisites

 * An Oracle Cloud Account
 *	Oracle Cloud Account Administrator role or manage apm-domains permission in the target compartment
-*	This lab uses My ToDo List Application that you can build with the [React+Java+ADB = Native Cloud App](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/workshop-attendee-2?p210_workshop_id=814&p210_type=1&session=10648029398196) workshop in the LiveLabs.
+*	This lab uses My ToDo List Application that you can build with the [React+Java+ADB = Native Cloud App](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/workshop-attendee-2?p210_workshop_id=814&p210_type=1&session=10648029398196) workshop.
 Complete the Tutorials 1 to 3 in the workshop and ensure the application runs on the OCI API Gateway.
 Note: Do not perform the Tutorial 4 as it is a cleanup lab that removes the application setup.

   ![](images/1-1-todoapp.png " ")

 ### Reference

 *  Oracle LiveLabs **[React+Java+ADB = Native Cloud App](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/workshop-attendee-2?p210_workshop_id=814&p210_type=1&session=10648029398196)** Workshop

 ### Learn More